geek212/python-tutorial-/README.md

 To start to learn was diffcult but when u get familiar with python then its favorable i don't have any CS or Btech , my education was in commerce streams

-my aim to learn python is personal and also hope to job